 - 2014 Meritage: Bordeaux blend of Cab Franc, Cab Sauv, Merlot, and Petito Verdot with nearly 2 years in barrel.
-Classic wine with complex flavors.
+A classic wine with complex flavors.

-- 2016 Petit Verdot: full boded red with hearty flavors of plum and cherry aged in premium oak barrels.
+- 2016 Petit Verdot: full-bodied red with hearty flavors of plum and cherry aged in premium oak barrels.
 Perfect match for smoked meats or grilled veggies.

 You can take your drinks – whether slushies, glasses of wine, or a wine tasting – outside to their “backyard” space and enjoy it all from outdoor tables or Adirondack chairs by their pond.

 Hours: Wednesday to Saturday: 10:00pm to 5:00pm; Sunday 1:00pm to 5:00pm

 Laurel Gray Vineyards